 Purpose

-The purpose of cleaning and disinfection is to prevent chemical and microbial of foodstuffs through contact with contaminated surfaces.
+The purpose of cleaning and is to prevent chemical and microbial of foodstuffs through contact with contaminated surfaces.
 The consequences of poor cleaning and disinfection can be:

 Cleaning also aims to improve the working environment for the staff.